francessergi/POKEMON-RANDOM-ENCOUNTER/README.md

 5. Overworld movement with random encounter chance.
 6. Storage in local database.
 7. Shiny animation.
+8. Use "Capacitor" to make it Smartphone app.

 ## Ideas:
 1. Change backgroun and with it the pokemon types in it.